Tricontinental Conference (1966)

 The Tricontinental Conference was a gathering of countries that focused on anti-colonial and anti-imperial issues during the Cold War era, specifically those related to Africa, Asia, and Latin America.
-The conference was held from 3rd to 16 January 1966, in Havana, Cuba and was attended by roughly 500 delegates from 82 different countries.
+The conference was held from 3rd to 16 January 1966, in Havana, Cuba and was attended by roughly 500 delegates from 82 countries.
 It founded the Organization of Solidarity with the People of Asia, Africa and Latin America (OSPAAAL).
 The key issues discussed at the conference were countries that were in midst of revolutions, with a specific focus on Cuba and Vietnam.

 Background

 In 1965, Algerian revolutionary Ahmed Ben Bella attempted to hold an Afro-Asian solidarity conference in Algiers.
 This, however, was prevented due to his overthrow and the bombing of the meeting hall.
 The attempt was fulfilled in 1965 when Mehdi Ben Barka, an exiled Moroccan opposition leader, brought together both legal and illegal revolutionary organizations from all over the world to partake in this conference, which took place in Havana at the Chaplin Theatre.
-The Tricontinental Conference was an extension of both the Bandung Conference (1955) and the UN Conference on Trade and Development (1966).
+The Tricontinental Conference was an extension of both the Bandung Conference (1955) and the UN Conference on Trade and Development (1964).
 Bandung marked the emergence of a non-aligned movement and the building of a Third World anti-imperialist project, but the Tricontinental revolutionized liberation struggles by emphasizing violent action over non-violent action.
 Ben Barka was in charge of inviting various organizations and groups, and made arrangements for their travel.
 While organizing the conference, Ben Barka initially chose Geneva as the city in which the conference was to occur because of its ideal position for communication and for distributing funds throughout the world.
 In October 1965, Barka was abducted in Paris by two French police officers, who sent him to the Moroccan Minister of Interior and Intelligence, General Oufkir.
 Details of his imprisonment and death are unclear, since he was never heard from again and did not attend the conference.
 Following Barka’s abduction, the location of the conference was moved to Havana.

 The goal of the Tricontinental Conference was to merge Afro-Asian solidarity with Latin American solidarity and to develop a communist organization with the goal of international revolution.
 It was one of the largest gatherings of anti-imperialists in the world.
 In comparison to the Bandung Conference, the Tricontinental conference was more radical in its attempt to pose a challenge to capitalism.The conference resulted in the condemnation of imperialism, colonialism and neo-colonialism.
 One of the key topics discussed at this Conference was the involvement of the United States in Vietnam, which was an indication of American imperial aggression towards former colonies.
 Many delegates pushed for more collaboration, support, solidarity, and demonstrations of revolutionary internationalism.